TAROM: Medium-haul fleet

 After the retiring of Airbus A310s in 2016, two new Boeing 737-800 aircraft were leased in 2017.
 In 2018, another two Boeing 737-800 aircraft were leased.
 Also, at the Farnborough Air Show, the Government of Romania signed a contract to buy 5 Boeing 737 MAX 8 aircraft at an estimated value of $586 million.
 As of 2022, TAROM was negotiating with a few leasing companies for 4 to 8 Boeing 737 MAX 8 aircraft.
-Airbus A318s and Boeing 737-700s are going to be retired soon, while Boeing 737-300s were retired in 2021.

 Long-haul fleet

 TAROM had been planning to lease three widebody aircraft to resume long-haul operations to China and the United States after the withdrawal of its Airbus A310s.
 The Request For Proposals (RFP) to leasing firms expired on 31 August 2017.
-In 2018, TAROM made efforts to lease some Boeing 787s, but there was no further information.
+In 2018, TAROM made efforts to lease some Boeing 787s, but there was no further development.

 VIP fleet

-In 2018, the CEO of that time declared that TAROM could operate a legacy aircraft with maximum 10 seats, which could fly over Atlantic, in order to be leased by the Romanian Government, the Presidential Administration, for VIP business affairs or in medical emergencies.
+In 2018, the CEO of that time declared that TAROM could operate a legacy aircraft with maximum 10 seats which could fly over the Atlantic, in order to be leased by the Romanian Government, for VIP business affairs or in medical emergencies.
 There was no further development.
 Between 2010 and 2013, under the Băsescu administration, TAROM operated an Airbus A310-300 for presidential purposes.